-Whether you’re new to the world of watercolours or an experienced veteran, you’re likely keen to experiment with the different styles and techniques.
-Here, we’re sharing 5 watercolour painting techniques to try.
+Whether you’re new to the world of watercolours or an experienced veteran, you’re likely keen to experiment with the different styles and watercolour techniques.
+Here, we’re sharing 5 watercolour painting techniques to try, from wet on wet watercolour to watercolour layering, to help artists of all levels in their amazing watercolour paintings.

 1. Dry Brush